taitep/ember-arch/spec.md

 The result of the operation always goes in the destination register, which is also the A input of the operation.

+## Comparison

+Works the same as [Operation](#operation), but while what is referred to as the Destination register in that instruction is just the A input and not where the output is placed in.
+The output is treated as always being put in register zero, which means it is voided.

 ## More specific intructions

 First 2 bytes: `1111 OOOO OOOOOOOO`